oasis-tcs/openc2-oc2ls/oc2ls.md

 | 1 | targets | Target.* | 1..n | Enumeration auto-generated from a Choice |

 ### 3.1.5 Imported Types
+Actuator profiles define the requirements for performing specific functions, and may if necessary define new language elements needed by those functions.
+Each actuator profile has a unique name ...

 Types defined in other documents can be imported and used by types defined in this document.
 Type definitions are imported under a *namespace* to allow profiles to be developed independently and their definitions brought together into a single schema without risk of ambiguity or name collisions.
 A namespace consists of:

 * A unique name for the schema being imported
-* A namespace identifier (nsid) used as a short reference to that schema
+* A short namespace identifier (**nsid**) assigned locally within the base schema to refer to the unique name

 In this document, type definitions are represented as tables and importing is a conceptual process.
 When using a schema language, importing is an actual process that takes a base schema and a set of imported schemas as inputs and produces a single merged schema as output.
 In both cases the base schema locally assigns a namespace identifier to each schema that it imports, and importing a schema means to prepend the namespace identifier to all type names defined in that schema.